 (This is particularly true if you pressure-cook your coffee for a coffee enema.
 Only about 14 seconds at full pressure are needed.)
 More will damage the coffee.

 - Outgassing.
 With any pressure-cooker, if the rubber seal is whitish in color, it will impart a slightly foul taste to the food until the seal outgases.
 To speed up outgassing, put the seal in the sun for at least 2 days when you first buy the machine.

 - Stove-top units can run out of water.
 If you use a stove-top pressure cooker, be sure to remember to put enough water in the bottom.
 Otherwise, you can burn the pot and your food if the water boils off or you forget to put some in the pot.

-Plug-in, electric cookers have an automatic shutoff if they run out of water and this is one of their advantages.
+Plug-in, electric cookers have an automatic shutoff if they run out of water.

 After you cook your vegetables, a number of our clients find that pureeing the vegetables with a hand blender helps them eat the vegetables.
 If possible, do not use a regular blender because it requires adding a lot of water, which dilutes the stomach acid.

 Two types of pressure cookers are available: